-This API client mimics your Luna Control Center roles and permissions and lets you manage many accounts programmatically from one API client.
-To give you this same access, this type of API client uses your Luna roles and permissions exactly as they appear in Luna.
+This API client mimics your Akamai Control Center roles and permissions and lets you manage many accounts programmatically from one API client.
+To give you this same access, this type of API client uses your Control Center roles and permissions exactly as they appear in Control Center.
 If you want to change the group and role assignments for the API client, you must change your group and role assignments you have in Luna (or contact an administrator to do it for you).
 The changes you make to your Luna permissions cascade to the API client automatically and keep it in sync.

 Important things to note:

 Credentials on this type of API client expire on the same schedule as your account’s password rotation policy.
 You cannot edit the expiration date on these credentials, but you can create new credentials for this client.